PreethiPantangi/Namaste_React/README.md

 ### Q. Why do we have .postcssrc file?
 This file ensures during the build time that our tailwind css will be converted to normal css

+## Lesson 11

+### Q. What is Prop Drilling?
+1. Prop drilling is the concept of passing data from parent - child - grandchild - great grand child and so on.
+2. Using prop drilling may cause issues in the app such as re-rendering the child component again even though there are no changes made in that particular component.

+### Q. What is lifting the state up?
+When the parent component manages the state of the child component it is called as lifting up the state.

+### Q. What are Context Provider and Consumer
+Let's say we want to access the logged in user information at multiple places in the application rather than doing prop drilling we can use Context Provider and Consumer.
+As the name suggests Provider provides the data to the application and Consumer utilizes it.

+### Q. If we don't pass a value to provider will it consider the default value?
+No, Default value is only used when there is no matching provider for it.

+### To - Do
+1. Image optimization - All images are called at once